AtelesPaniscus/apl-exalt/README.md

 It was felt necessary to introduce flags for the EGP to control the output and/or provide information missing from `canonical-data.json` or override the information present.

-First, some exercises have bad test cases.
+First, some exercises have 'bad' test cases.
 What error should the EGP expect ?
-In the seven exercises, 'hamming' is expected to generate LENGTH ERROR and in 'rna-transcription' DOMAIN ERROR.
+In the seven exercises, 'hamming' solutions are expected to generate LENGTH ERROR and 'rna-transcription' solutions DOMAIN ERROR.
 The '`-e`' flag was added to tell the EGP which error to expect (and provide the means).

 Second, the '`-n`' (for parameter name) was added.